Floer homology and non-fibered knot detection: Identifying the manifolds and

 \section{Identifying the manifolds $M_F$ and $S^3(F)$}

 Let $K \subset S^3$ be nearly fibered, with a genus-1 Seifert surface $F$.
-According to Proposition \ref{prop:t-in-cabling-annulus}, we can assume that the arc in Definition \ref{def:M_F}, whose complement recovers $S^3(F)$, lies in the cabling annulus of Lemma \ref{lem:dehn-fill}.
-In this section, we use this fact to identify the manifold $M_F$ and hence the sutured Seifert surface complement $S^3(F)$.
+According to Proposition \ref{prop:t-in-cabling-annulus}, we can assume that the arc in Definition \ref{def:M_F}, whose complement recovers $S^3(F)$, lies in the annulus of Lemma \ref{lem:dehn-fill}; moreover, Remark~\ref{rmk:cabling} says that $A$ is a cabling annulus.
+In this section, we use these facts to identify the manifold $M_F$ and hence the sutured Seifert surface complement $S^3(F)$.
 Specifically, we prove the following:

 \begin{theorem} Let $K\subset S^3$ be a nearly fibered knot, with genus-1 Seifert surface $F$.
 Then, up to possibly replacing $K$ with its mirror, the manifold $M_F$ is the complement of either: \begin{enumerate} \item the $(2,4)$-cable of the unknot in $S^3$, or \item the $(2,4)$-cable of the right-handed trefoil in $S^3$. \end{enumerate} In each case the arc $\alpha$ is a properly embedded arc in the cabling annulus. \end{theorem}